zgilkerson/azure-pipelines-agent/docs/preview/yamlscripts.md

   is similar to `verbatim` functionality in task lib.
 Furthermore, would that mean Linux users should be able to specify argv rather than forced to specify the full line?
 - Do we need a way to influence how the agent interprets stdout encoding?
+- Will "script" commonly mislead customers to think they can specify a powershell script file path followed by args?
+Alternative would be something like "command" verbiage.

 ## `bash`